Business ethics: Human resource management

 Human resource management occupies the sphere of activity of recruitment selection, orientation, performance appraisal, training and development, industrial relations and health and safety issues.
 Business Ethicists differ in their orientation towards labor ethics.
 Some assess human resource policies according to whether they support an egalitarian workplace and the dignity of labor.

 Issues including employment itself, privacy, compensation in accord with comparable worth, collective bargaining (and/or its opposite) can be seen either as inalienable rights or as negotiable.

 Discrimination by age (preferring the young or the old), gender/sexual harassment, race, religion, disability, weight and attractiveness.
 A common approach to remedying discrimination is affirmative action.

-Once hired, employees have the right to the occasional cost of living increases, as well as raises based on merit.
+Once hired, employees have the right to the occasional cost-of-living increases, as well as raises based on merit.
 Promotions, however, are not a right, and there are often fewer openings than qualified applicants.
 It may seem unfair if an employee who has been with a company longer is passed over for a promotion, but it is not unethical.
 It is only unethical if the employer did not give the employee proper consideration or used improper criteria for the promotion.
 Each employer should know the distinction between what is unethical and what is illegal.
-If an action is illegal it is breaking the law but if an action seems morally incorrect that is unethical.
-In the workplace what is unethical does not mean illegal and should follow the guidelines put in place by OSHA (Occupational Safety and Health Administration), EEOC (Equal Employment Opportunity Commission), and other law-binding entities.
+If an action is illegal, it is breaking the law, but if an action seems morally incorrect, that is unethical.
+In the workplace, what is unethical does not mean illegal and should follow the guidelines put in place by OSHA (Occupational Safety and Health Administration), EEOC (Equal Employment Opportunity Commission), and other law-binding entities.

 Potential employees have ethical obligations to employers, involving intellectual property protection and whistle-blowing.

-Employers must consider workplace safety, which may involve modifying the workplace, or providing appropriate training or hazard disclosure.
-This differentiates on the location and type of work that is taking place and can need to comply with the standards to protect employees and non-employees under workplace safety.
+Employers must consider workplace safety, which may involve modifying the workplace or providing appropriate training or hazard disclosure.
+This differentiates based on the location and type of work that is taking place and may require compliance with the standards to protect employees and non-employees under workplace safety.

 Larger economic issues such as immigration, trade policy, globalization and trade unionism affect workplaces and have an ethical dimension, but are often beyond the purview of individual companies.

 Trade unions

 Trade unions, for example, may push employers to establish due process for workers, but may also cause job loss by demanding unsustainable compensation and work rules.

-Unionized workplaces may confront union busting and strike breaking and face the ethical implications of work rules that advantage some workers over others.

 Management strategy

 Among the many people management strategies that companies employ are a "soft" approach that regards employees as a source of creative energy and participants in workplace decision-making, a "hard" version explicitly focused on control and Theory Z that emphasizes philosophy, culture and consensus.
-None ensure ethical behavior.
+None ensures ethical behavior.
 Some studies claim that sustainable success requires a humanely treated and satisfied workforce.